 You can create the most strategic and thorough book marketing and publicity plan in the world.
 But unless you do pitch follow-ups with all the people who you want to help you, you can kiss success goodbye.

 Savvy authors commit to following up with every person they pitch including:

 - retail outlets

 They know that spam filters can trap emails and that people can misplace phone messages.
 When they catch the slightest whiff that someone might be interested in publicizing, promoting or buying their books, they stay on the trail like tireless bloodhounds.

 Here’s what you need to know about following up on a media pitch:

 Just ask David H. Mathews, of River Hills, Wisconsin, author of Lemons and Lemonade: My Mid-Life Dabble in Online Romance.
 The memoir explores the connections and disconnections he made while searching eHarmony.com for romance while in his 50s and twice divorced.

-When he published the book in fall of 2016, Mathews worked with a publicist who pitched the media.
-He did all the follow-up.
+When he published the book in fall of 2016, Mathews worked with a book publicist who pitched the media.
+He did all the pitch follow-up, though.

 “It’s sales 101,” he says.
 “You make the contact.
 You ask for the business.
 If they don’t give you the business, you ask again.”